They Will All Be Taught of God

 It is astonishing to realize that when our will is bad, there are things we cannot know.
 “If anyone’s will is to do God’s will, he will know . . .”
 And if he stays in his rebellion, he will not know.
 Therefore, one way God teaches is by overcoming our blinding rebellion.
 And when it is overcome, we see the compelling truth and beauty of Christ and we come.
 That is how the Father draws us to the Son — by teaching us, by sending the Son and by overcoming what blinds us to the truth of the superior value of Christ.

 Overcoming Our Resistance, Opening Our Eyes

-When Peter answers Jesus’ question Who do men say that I am? with the words, “You are the Christ, the Son of the living God.”
-Jesus said, “Blessed are you, Simon Bar-jonah!
+When Peter answers Jesus’s question, Who do men say that I am? with the words, “You are the Christ, the Son of the living God.”
+Jesus said, “Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, but my Father who is in heaven” (Matthew 16:16–17).
 The Father taught Peter who Jesus was by overcoming his resistance to the truth.

 And Paul taught the same thing in 2 Corinthians 4:6: “God, who said, ‘Let light shine out of darkness,’ has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.”

 That is how you were drawn to Christ.
 That is how those whom you love will be drawn to Christ.
 God taught you.
 He did so externally by bringing you into contact with Christ in the word.
 And he did so internally by overcoming your rebellion so you could see Christ for who he really is.
 And when you saw him for who he is, you came to him, you received him.
 That is how you were drawn.
 And that is how those you love will be drawn.